sheeba4/foleyhougtest/plugins/mailchimp/readme.txt

 === MailChimp List Subscribe Form ===
-Contributors: mailchimp
+Contributors: MailChimp
 Tags: mailchimp, email, newsletter, signup, marketing, plugin, widget Requires at least: 2.8
-Tested up to: 4.4.2
+Tested up to: 4.5
-Stable tag: 1.4.5
+Stable tag: 1.5.7

 == Description ==

-The MailChimp plugin allows you to quickly and easily add a signup form for your MailChimp list as a widget on your WordPress 2.8 or higher site.
+Use the MailChimp List Subscribe plugin to quickly add a MailChimp signup form widget to your WordPress 2.8 or higher site.

-Not sure what [MailChimp](http://www.mailchimp.com/features/full_list/) is or if it will be helpful?
-Signup up for a [FREE Trial Account](http://www.mailchimp.com/signup/) and see for yourself!

-After Installation, the setup page will guide you through entering your Login information, selecting your List from our Service, selecting options for the Merge Fields and Interest Groups you have setup, and then add the Widget to your site.
-The time from starting installation to have the form on your site should be less than 5 minutes - absolutely everything can be done via the Wordpress Setting GUI - no file editing at all!
+After installation, you’ll log in with your API key, select your MailChimp list, choose merge fields and groups, and add the widget to your site.
+Typically, installation and setup will take about 5-10 minutes, and absolutely everything can be done via the WordPress Setting GUI, with no file editing at all.

 == Installation ==

 This section describes how to install the plugin and get started using it.

 = Version 2.8+ =
-1. Unzip our archive and upload the entire `mailchimp` directory to your `/wp-content/plugins/` directory
+1. Unzip our archive and upload the entire mailchimp directory to your `/wp-content/plugins/ directory`
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the **Plugins** menu in WordPress
-3. Go to Settings and look for "MailChimp Setup" in the menu
+3. Navigate to **Settings** click **MailChimp Setup**.
 4. Enter your MailChimp API Key and let the plugin verify it.
-5. Select One of your lists to have your visitors subscribe to.
+5. Select the list where you want to send new MailChimp subscribers.
-6. (optionally) Turn on or off the Monkey Rewards option
+6. Optional: turn **MonkeyRewards** on or off.
-7. (optionally) Turn your Merge Vars and Interest Groups `on` and `off`
-8. Finally, go to Appearance->Widgets and drag the `MailChimp Widget` widget into one of your Widget Areas
+7. Optional: Turn **Merge Fields** and **Groups** on or off.
+Navigate to **Appearance**, and click **Widgets**.
+Drag the MailChimp Widget into one of your Widget Areas.
-9. And you are DONE!

 = Advanced =
-If you have a custom coded sidebar or something else special going on where you can't simply enable the widget through the Wordpress GUI, all you need to do is:
+If you have a custom coded sidebar or bells and whistles that prevent enabling widgets  through the WordPress GUI, complete these steps instead.

-If you are using Wordpress v2.8 or higher, you can use the short-code:
+WordPress v2.8 or higher:
 ` [mailchimpsf_form] `

 If you are adding it inside a php code block, pop this in: